hopelesscaffeineaddict/60secondstofinish/writeup2.md

 This would be implemented using

 **More advanced ELF Mutation Strategies**
+Currently, our ELF mutation strategies comprise random insertion/deletion of a block of bytes in the ELF body.
+This does not utilise ELF loader logic.
+As such, future ELF mutation strategies could be aware of the ELF file format, including the program header table (PHT)

 **PDF Mutation Strategies**
 Introducing format specific mutation strategies for PDF inputs, which would entail: